jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-09-12-hello-world-layered-vs-clean-architecture.md

 > the best way to learn a field is to know the overall structure, but not many single isolated points

+The article is saying that in learning something it's best to have a bird's eye view of what we want to learn before delving into the details (and maybe constantly review the bird's eye view while learning about the details).
+It's also very helpful if we [compare it with something we already know](https://betterexplained.com/articles/adept-method/).

+This article just contains a bird's eye view diagram of the Clean Architecture, and its comparison to the Layered Architecture which many programmers are already familiar with:

+{: .mb-0 }
+<small>(Layered Architecture on the left, Clean Architecture on the right)</small>

 <img width="300" class="float-left img-fluid" src="/images/2021/2021-05-22-hello-world-layered-architecture-code-with-diagram.png" alt="">